SergeyShytikov/team-git-workshop/README.md

   - pull request

-    Make pull-request from your repository to [this]() repository via GitHub web-interface
+    Make pull-request from your repository to [this](https://github.com/SergeyShytikov/WIX-Data-Labeling-Team) repository via GitHub web-interface.
+Take care to give your PR a meaningful name and description.

 - #### making GitHub Pages from repo